GussLii/GussLii/README.md

 - A recommendation plugin that doesn't just echo what you’ve already clicked
 - Prompt optimization workflows (because ChatGPT deserves better instructions)
 - Turning scripts into tools even non-tech folks can use—and maybe pay for
+- Treating Leetcode like a gym: 300 reps, form over volume -> **Grinding Leetcode to dust, watching MAANG comp with a grin**

 ---